Backward similarity solution of the Boussinesq groundwater equation: Initial and boundary value problem

-where $g_0$ is a monotonically decreasing function from $UT^\alpha$ for $0 \leq x < x_0$, and zero for $x_0 \leq x$ which allows the similarity transformation described below.
+where $g_0$ is a monotonically decreasing function starting from $UT^\alpha$ for $0 \leq x < x_0 (t)$, and vanishing for $x_0 (t) \leq x$, which is consistent with the similarity transformation described below.
+The explicit form is given in the last part of this section.

 The inlet condition (\ref{InletCondition}) represents the water level of the adjacent water source, which increases exponentially with time and eventually diverges at $t = T$.
 Since the final time $T$ is set arbitrarily, it is possible to choose the time convenient for fitting objective hydraulic conditions.
 To date, the forward time condition $u(0,t) = U(t + T)^{\beta}$ has been considered an inlet condition in a wide range of literature \citep*{Barenblatt1990, Lockington2000, Telyakovskiy2002, Song2007}.
 Moreover, the exponential inlet condition $u(0,t) = U\exp(\gamma t)$ was also studied by \citet*{Barenblatt1990, Telyakovskiy2006} as the limiting case of the forward condition.
 In this context, the backward condition (\ref{InletCondition}) is seen as the situation beyond the exponential condition that is regarded as the singularity point (the visual implication is given below).

 With the use of Boltzmann's transformation under these conditions (\ref{InletCondition})-(\ref{t0Condition}), the governing equation (\ref{eq:Boussinesq}) can be reduced into the ordinary differential equation